druu/ci-presenter/README.md

 Let's make an easy partial containing only this peace of code

     <p>Listing: Product #name# costs #price# </p>

-Note that all properties of our object look like this. `#property_name#`
-This allows the presenter to replace the keys with our properties' values.
+Note that all properties of our object look like this. `#property_name#` This allows the presenter to replace the keys with our properties' values.
 And if we have matching transformation methods, they will be called too!

 So all we have to do now is getting our output.
 In your view just put this:

     <?= $presenter->partial('list_products) ?>

 Et voilà, the included magic, and white rabbits have done the rest for you, and **present** you with some nice output.

 Tadaaaa.

+Also, don't forget to watch the screencast on how to use the ci-presenter library.
+[Vimeo](https://vimeo.com/43767192)

 ---

 ### Special thanks go to:

 * [Jamie Rumbelow](https://github.com/jamierumbelow) for giving the concept of presenters!
 * [Marco Monteiro](https://github.com/mpmont) for doing all documentation / corrections! (yes, I'm a lazy ass ;) )